RufusWhelan/MinerGamr/Theory/PROJECT_DOCUMENTATION.md

 * User should have access to an instruction panel that describes how to play the game.
 * System should automatically save, occasionally to prevent loss of save data in the event of a crash.
 * User should be able to adjust mouse sensitivity and volume.
+* Game should incorporate assets to allow the player to feel immersed in the world of the game and to improve the clarity of gameplay.

 ## Determining Specifications
 ### __Functional Requirements__